nrsyed/nrsyed.com/content/about.md

 everything.

 Aside from tech and engineering, I have a thousand other passions and hobbies, and I'm always collecting more.
-A few of them include, in no particular order: physical fitness (in the form of lifting, running, and all things adjacent), guitar, writing, chess, skiing, learning foreign languages, [the art of memory][4], watching bad movies, and buying unfamiliar produce at
+A few of them include (in no particular order): physical fitness (in the form of lifting, running, and all things adjacent), guitar, writing, chess, skiing, learning foreign languages, [the art of memory][4], watching bad movies, and buying unfamiliar produce at